 A.A.S.
-CONTEMPORARY MANAGEMENT
+CONTEMPORARY MANAGEMENT\

-The Contemporary Management Program, designed specifically for working adults, provides the academic credentials and advanced skills necessary for upward mobility in area business.
+The Contemporary Management Program, designed specifically for working adults, provides the academic credentials and advanced skills necessary for upward mobility in area businesses.
 This "accelerated" degree program combines reduced in-class instruction with outside assignments; therefore, each 4-credit course meets only one night per week for five weeks plus an additional eight-hour summary session.
 This unique program design allows working adults to earn a degree in a short period of time while keeping their full-time job.
 In addition, individuals may receive credit through a portfolio process for prior college-level learning whether in a classroom or on the job.
 Faculty assessors will review each participant's background and grant credit if applicable.

-Because of its fast-paced format, a very high level of maturity and dedication will be required of students who are admitted into this program.
-To aid both the applicant and the faculty in assessing this level, certain requirements must be met.
-The applicant must (1) have a minimum of two years work experience, (2) present at least two letters of recommendation indicating the applicant's likelihood of success, and (3) discuss his/her interest in taking these accelerated courses with a faculty advisor from the business department.
+Because of its fast-paced format, a very high level of maturity and dedication will be required of students in this program.
+Each student should discuss his/her interest in taking these accelerated courses with a faculty advisor from the business department.

 First Year Hours

-MGT 200 Business and Its Environment 4
+MGT 200 Foundations of Business 4

 MGT 201 Management Concepts 4

 MGT 203 Human Resources Management 4

-MGT 205 Marketing in the New Millennium 4
+MGT 205 Marketing in the Global Economy 4

-MGT 206 Organizational Aspects of Supply & Demand 4
+MGT 206 Applied Economics 4

 MGT 207 Managerial Accounting & Finance 4

 Electives 6

 First Year Total 30

-Second Ye ar
+Second Yea ar

 CST Computer Science Elective 3

-ENGL 1010 Composition I 3
+♦ ENGL 1010 Composition I 3

 MATH Math Elective (MATH 1130 or higher) 3

-SPCH Speech Elective 3
+♦ SPCH 201 Basic Speech 3

 Electives 9

 Humanities Elective 3

-Natural Science Elective 3
+Natural Science Elective 3 3

 Social Science Elective 3

 Second Year Total 30

 TOTAL HOURS 60

 The following is a list of four Contemporary Management courses from which you may choose to apply toward satisfying this requirement: MGT 208-Training and Development; MGT 209-Interpersonal Communication; MGT 210-Business & Its Legal Environment; MGT 225-Resolving Conflict/Negotiation.
 These elective hours may also be obtained through Prior Learning Credit, Cooperative Education, and/or the successful completion of various other courses.
-For more information, go to www.roanestate.edu, Keyword: MGT.
+For more information, go to www.roanestate.edu, Keyword: MGT, or contact an advisor.